Articles of Association

 The OrgR should be construed in a way that the mission to lead and develop a successful company gets top priority.

 The duties and authorities of the committees are defined in the Committee Charters of the Board of Directors of Sonova Holding AG.
 The committees report to the Board on their activities and findings.
 The overall responsibility for duties delegated to the committees remains with the Board.

-Members of the Audit Committee are Adrian Widmer (Chair), Lynn Dorsey Bleil and Ronald van der Vis.
+Members of the Audit Committee are Adrian Widmer (Chair), Gregory Behar, Lynn Dorsey Bleil and Ronald van der Vis.
 Within the context of its overall remit, the Audit Committee reviews on behalf of the Board of Directors the work and effectiveness of the external and internal audit, evaluates the financial control, the financial structure and risk management mechanisms of the company, and reviews the interim and annual financial accounts of the Group.

 The Audit Committee also supervises audits to be completed by the internal audit department and reviews the results of these audits (see Committee Charters).
 The Audit Committee meets at least four times a year, but as often as required.
 In the reporting period, the Committee met four times.